"This Is My America" by Kim Johnson '23 was featured at Banned Books Week. Her book "Invisible Son" will be released next year.

 Utterance Magazine: Caitlin Vestal, '17 and Brigitte Lewis, '17 are founding editors of Utterance.
-Ally Bebbling '16 and Siobhan McDonald '16 serve as Assistant Editors.
-Utterance has a mission of sharing the stories you've been told not to tell.
-Utterance publishes "poetry, non-fiction, and hybrid work by people who identify as or alongside female/trans/non-binary, and who write about existing in a world that tells you your stories are not worthy of art."
+Ally Bebbling '16 and Siobhan McDonald '16 serve as assistant editors.
+Utterance publishes poetry, nonfiction, and hybrid work by people who identify as or alongside female/trans/non-binary, and who write about existing in a world that tells you your stories are not worthy of art.
 Utterance lives online here.

 In 2017, Mike and Irene Cooper '15, in collaboration with other writers in Central Oregon, founded the Writers Collective of Central Oregon (WCCO), which acts as an information hub for creative writers of all stripes, a network to connect writers to events, educational opportunities, and each other.
 WCCO seeks to promote dynamic interaction in an environment where Central Oregon writers feel supported and nourished as they practice the craft.